 - Who are your club members?
 What are their interests?
-Do they have experience or are they brand new to coding? - How often will your club meet?
-If you're planning a club that meets over the holidays, how many hours of coding activities will you have? - What technology is available for the club? - What are the goals of your club?
+Do they have experience with coding or are they brand-new? - How often will your club meet?
+If you're planning a summer camp, how many hours of coding activities will you have? - What technology is available for the club? - What are the goals of your club?